-QIAGEN Digital Insights resources for SARS-CoV-2 and COVID-19 genomic surveillance, research and analysis
+QIAGEN Digital Insights resources for SARS-CoV-2 and COVID-19 research and analysis

 Two workflows are available for analyzing SARS-CoV-2 data.
-One workflow is customized for use with Ion AmpliSeq SARS-CoV-2 Research Panel data and the other is customized for use with QIAseq SARS-CoV-2 Primer Panel data.
+One workflow is customized for use with QIAseq SARS-CoV-2 Primer Panel data and the other is customized for use with Ion AmpliSeq SARS-CoV-2 Research Panel data.
 Both workflows can take one or multiple samples as input, which allows for analysis of either a single sample or comparison of multiple samples, based on a single workflow run.

 The general approach of both workflows involves mapping the reads to a reference, generating a consensus sequence from the mapping, calling variants and generating outputs that allow for efficient review of results, including cross-sample comparison.